SuperBoots/lazyblaze/README.md

 1. *Continue 'Removing Files from Backblaze Backup - Part 2' after completing the next step*

 ## Run .bat file to install all applications (after Backblaze restore is complete)
-1. Run NewMachineSetup.bat in your local NewMachineSetupScripts directory
+1. Run LazyBlaze.bat in your local lazyblaze directory

 ## *Special Instructions - Removing Files from Backblaze Backup - Part 2*
 *Creating a fresh backup*